gfang200/additionalCodeExamples/README.md

 Implementation of the basic concepts of genetic algorithms.
 Just an exercize, but still pretty cool IMO.
 Starting from a base population of random strings, I used a basic fitness function and roulette sampling to randomly breed high scoring strings from the population.
 This continues until an optimal solution is found (the solution string is reached).

 #### plagiarismDetector.py ####
 Object oriented implementation of an n-gram analysis to detect plagiarism in code.
-As the lead undergraduate instructor, I built this after I found a few students cheating on their programming assignments.
+As a lead undergraduate instructor, I built this after I found a few students cheating on their programming assignments.
 Uses an implementation of unionFind to group students together with similar assignments.

 #### insertMerge.py ####
 An exercise I got during a whiteboarding interview to merge overlapping tuples.
 I thought it was an interesting problem, so I built out the implementation after the interview.